 - We ask all applicants to engage with UK Embassies and British High Commissions in their target countries.
-If you have not made contact before submitting your Stage 1 application you need to explain why not. - Want to ensure projects engage with Embassies/High Commissions so they are aware of your proposed work and because they can provide useful national context and ensure coherence of UK Government supported programmes in the countries IWTCF projects work in - Defra will reach out after Stage 1 notifying Embassies/High Commissions of applicants, and may reach out with more specific queries at Stage 2.
+If you have not made contact before submitting your Stage 1 application you need to explain why not. - Want to ensure projects engage with Embassies/High Commissions so they are aware of your proposed work and because they can provide useful national context and ensure coherence of UK Government supported programmes in the countries IWTCF projects work in - Defra will reach out at Stage 1 to check whether the project has been in contact with the Embassies/High Commission and to flag whether they can see any risks with the project (e.g. controversy or lack of political buy-in) - engagement of Posts in this process helps the overall assessment process.